5h3d/byte-genie/docs/challenges.md

 3. Advanced Error Handling: Develop a more robust error-handling mechanism to improve the user experience.

-4. Estimated summary time: Inplement features that shows the estimation time of summarization, which would improve the user's experience.
+4. Estimated summary time: Implement features that shows the estimation time of summarization, which would improve the user's experience.

 5. Database storage: split latge data that can't be saved to prisma in chunks, so as to enable user see their previous large summary data.